Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## Fire-source localization algorithm
-The fire-source localization algorithm at this stage of development is based on image processing using K-means clustering.
+The fire-source localization algorithm at this stage of development is based on image processing using clustering algorithm.
 The approach is based on the assumption that the smoke in the frame spreads from the bottom up, gradually reducing the smoke density as it rises.
 This gives the highest intensity of smoke at the base of the fire and the lowest at the highest point.
 Based on the [diagram](#general-description-of-the-solution-logic), the preliminary algorithm for finding a point is to cluster the BB area based on the color intensity.
 This makes it possible to highlight the smoke in the frame.
 Next is the most intense cluster, which will be the center of smoke (the lightest area).
 This cluster contains the lowest point relative to the image, which will be the source of the fire.
  <p align="center">
   <img